Nttiwuh/Credit-Card-Fraud-Analysis/README.md

 4. Changes in cardholder behaviour such as sudden change in spending habits or transaction frequency can indicate potential fraud.

 # Tools used
-Data Analysis (Microsoft Excel, SQL).
+1. Data Cleaning and Analysis (Microsoft Excel, SQL)
-Data Visualization (PowerBi).
+2. Data Visualization (PowerBi).

 # Recommendation
 1. Monitor cardholder behavior.